ETVAO

 ETVAO purports to achieve the following goals and objectives:

-1. to create a solid foundation for the dissemination of new trends, and current information that responds to challenge and change, to priority needs, competency enhancement, and professional growth of participants/students inside and outside the University;
+1. To create a solid foundation for the dissemination of new trends, and current information that responds to challenge and change, to priority needs, competency enhancement, and professional growth of participants/students inside and outside the University;

-2. to evolve a fast-track alternative scheme that would encourage the once-schooled to continue and complete a degree/program via the informal, non-formal, competency-based, and electronic modes or a combination of these modes; thus providing academic leverage to students by:
+2. To evolve a fast-track alternative scheme that would encourage the once-schooled to continue and complete a degree/program via the informal, non-formal, competency-based, and electronic modes or a combination of these modes; thus providing academic leverage to students by:

 a. offering short-term, terminal, and graduate certificate and diplomate courses that satisfy/meet the student circumstances and requirements for transferability;